-Fill the bookshelf with books about the Earth, recycling, saving resources, caring for the environment, garbage, and various habitats (forests, rivers, ponds).
+Fill the bookshelf with books about the Earth, recycling, saving resources, caring for the environment, garbage and various habitats (forests, rivers, ponds).

 Earth Day Read, Build, Write has students making their sight words with recycling!
-Students pick a sight word, build it in the recycling bin, and write it at the bottom with a dry erase marker.
+Students pick a sight word, build it in the recycling bin and write it at the bottom with a dry erase marker.
 You can laminate the pages or just slip them into a dry erase pocket.

-Most students many not understand what water pollution is or may not have ever seen a recycling plant or a landfill before.
+Most students may not understand what water pollution is or may not have ever seen a recycling plant or a landfill before.
 These full page FREE Earth Day Vocabulary Posters will show students what these things actually look like.
 Keep them out and refer to them throughout the theme.
 Go grab your FREE posters HERE or by clicking on the photo.

-I also added Earth Day vocabulary cards, Earth Day writing paper, skinny markers, colored pencils, crayons, scissors, paper, and glue.
+I also added Earth Day vocabulary cards, Earth Day writing paper, skinny markers, colored pencils, crayons, scissors, paper and glue.
 There is always a basket with previous themed vocabulary cards and family word cards (grab HERE for FREE).

-This little learner made a recycling plant using unit blocks, recycling trucks, cardboard, crumpled up paper, and lids.
+This little learner made a recycling plant using unit blocks, recycling trucks, cardboard, crumpled up paper and lids.
 She told me that one side was for paper and one side was for plastic!

 Litter walks are a must for any Earth Day theme.
-Grab a paper bag, go outside, and students can help clean up litter around the school.
+Grab a paper bag, go outside and students can help clean up litter around the school.

-Earth Day Building Numbers in ten frames is easy and fun way to develop one to one correspondence and number identification.
-Students pick a number card, identify the number, and count out the corresponding number of gems.
+Earth Day Building Numbers in ten frames is an easy and fun way to develop one to one correspondence and number identification.
+Students pick a number card, identify the number and count out the corresponding number of gems.
 My younger friends used a single ten frame board and cards from 1-10.
 This way everyone can play the same game at their own level!

-Quick trick…make each set of cards a different color this way if they get mixed up students can easily tell the set apart!
+Quick trick: make each set of cards a different color this way if they get mixed up students can easily tell the set apart!

 Spring is usually when I start teaching about 3D shapes.
 These Earth Day 3D Puzzles are super fun!
 Students match the 3D Earth to a real life 3D shape.

-Earth Day art is super easy….find some newspaper, cut, glue, and paint!
-It’s open ended plus students are reusing materials and developing fine motor skills.
+Earth Day art is super easy!
+Find some newspaper, cut, glue, and paint!
+It’s open-ended plus students are reusing materials and developing fine motor skills.
 They will make a beautiful bulletin board display too.

 Coffee filer Earths are just beautiful!
 Mix up some green and blue water and cut out a few hearts.
 Students drop the colored water onto coffee filers to create the Earth.